swiftlang/swift/docs/SIL.rst

 Releasing a box is undefined behavior if the box's value is uninitialized.
 To deallocate a box whose value has not been initialized, ``dealloc_box`` should be used.

+The optional ``uses_moveable_value_debuginfo`` attribute specifies that when emitting debug info, the code generator can not assume that the value in the alloc_stack can be semantically valid over the entire function frame when emitting debug info.

 alloc_global
 ````````````